City, State, Zip

 newspaper tonight, and just had to write to let people know what happens to

 many of the pets obtained through such ads.
-Much too frequently, the Humane
+Much too frequently, local animal

-Societies and other animal rescue organizations are called in to rescue former
+shelters and rescue organizations are called in to rescue former "free to

 Did you know: